mrdcvlsc/learning-space/notes/git.md

-Since `A` is an older commit and `B` is a newer one, if we `diff` them with `..` and placed the `B` as the starting commit then `A` as the end commit, it will show the changes made as if `B` is the older commit then a is the newer one `A`.
+Since `A` is an older commit and `B` is a newer one, if we `diff` them with `..` and placed the `B` as the starting commit then `A` as the end commit, it will show the changes made as if `B` is the older commit then `A` is the newer one.

 ```bash
 git diff B..A